-Following appendix, \Cref{tab_MC_simulators}, a broad range of simulation tools exists for {MC}.
-On the one hand, these simulation tools are often open-source and easy to install, so researchers use them to implement their {NN}/{ML} approaches and benchmark them against analytical approaches, such as in~\cite{pascual2024analytical}.
+\textbf{2.
+Transferring from Simulators to Real-World Testbeds:} A broad range of simulation tools exists for {MC}; on the one hand, these simulation tools are often open-source and easy to install, so researchers use them to implement their {NN}/{ML} approaches and benchmark them against analytical approaches, such as in~\cite{pascual2024analytical}.
 On the other hand, the components of experimental testbeds are often limited in their computational capabilities, as seen in the testbed presented in~\cite{hofmann2022testbed}, making the implementation of computationally intensive {NN} and {ML} approaches challenging.
-However, as the {MC} community moves towards practical applications, {NN} and {ML} tools applied to {MC} simulation tools should be transferred to experimental testbeds, enabling benchmarking, at least in pre-defined real-world scenarios, due to the targeted parameter control of experimental testbed setups.
+To address these limitations, recent research explores lightweight \ac{NN} architectures that lower resource demands without compromising accuracy.
+Techniques such as model quantization~\cite{wei2024advances}, network pruning~\cite{he2024pruning}, and TinyML~\cite{abadade2023comprehensive} enable efficient deployment of models on resource-constrained testbeds.
+However, as the {MC} community moves towards practical applications, {NN} and {ML} tools applied to {MC} simulation tools should be transferred to experimental testbeds.
+In this way, experimental setups will enable benchmarking, at least in pre-defined real-world scenarios, owing to the targeted parameter control of the experimental testbeds.